w3c/wai-website/pages/standards-guidelines/wcag/faq.md

 To learn how the different WCAG 2 technical documents are related and linked, see [[The WCAG 2 Documents]](/standards-guidelines/wcag/docs/).

 Some background: Here’s a little more perspective on the different technical documents.
-When web content and web software developers were using WCAG ***1.0***, they had many questions on how to implement it, how to evaluate for it, and the reasons behind its requirements.
-WAI wanted to provide this information with WCAG 2, and since those details don’t fit well in a technical standard, they are in the supporting documents.
+When content authors and developers were using WCAG ***1.0***, they had many questions on how to implement it, how to evaluate conformance, and the reasons behind its requirements.
+W3C wanted to provide this information with WCAG 2.
+Since those details do not fit well in a technical standard, they are in separate supporting documents.

 ### Do the supporting documents change WCAG 2 requirements and conformance?  {#independent}